PavithraPN-01/Agent-lgls-stack/README.md

 # 🔀 Conditional Routing

-One of the most important features of this project is dynamic routing.
+One of the key features of LangGraph is conditional routing.

-Instead of following a fixed pipeline, the workflow changes depending on user intent.
+Rather than following a fixed execution pipeline, the workflow dynamically changes depending on the user's query.

-For example,
+### Example 1

-Question:
+Query

 ```
-Explain Neural Networks
+Explain Machine Learning
 ```

 Workflow